-When deciding on a birth control method it is very important to know how effective a birth control option is for preventing pregnancy.
+When deciding on a birth control method it is very important to know how effective it is at preventing pregnancy.

-Here are some numbers of how effective breastfeeding is as a birth control method:
+Here are some numbers to show how effective breastfeeding is as a birth control method:

-- If done continuously and perfectly less than 1 out of 100 women will become pregnant
+- If done continuously and correctly, less than 1 out of 100 women will become pregnant

-- If not always done correctly but still continuously about 2 out of 100 women will become pregnant within the first six months
+- If done continuously but not always correctly, about 2 out of 100 women will become pregnant

 This birth control option is only reliable for six months after giving birth and only if a woman:

 - Has not had a period since delivering her baby

 - Breastfeeds her baby at least every 4 hours during the day and every 6 hours at night